-The Delaware Valley Health Trust is a regional risk sharing pool providing health & dental insurance benefits to nearly 10,000 employees and dependants of participating members.
+The Delaware Valley Health Trust is a regional risk sharing pool providing health & dental insurance benefits to over 18,000 employees and dependants of participating members.
 The Trust was formed under the authority granted by the Pennsylvania Intergovernmental Cooperation Law.

 The DVHT began operations with fifteen charter members in April, 1999 after a two-year study conducted by the Delaware Valley Health Insurance Cooperative.
 The Cooperative was an intergovernmental organization formed solely to explore the feasibility of pooling employee benefit risks.

 DVHT is governed by a Board of Trustees comprised of a representative from each member entity.
 The governing body of each municipal member selects an appointed or elected official to serve as a Trustee on the Board of Trustees.
 Each entity receives one (1) vote on the Board; voting is not weighted.
 The Trustees elect five officers to serve on an Executive Committee that provides management oversight to staff and professional advisors on a monthly basis.

 Funding and Financial Information